Kaggle/kaggle-api/README.md

 required arguments:
   -d DATASET, --dataset DATASET
-                        dataset URL suffix in format <owner>/<dataset-name>
-                        (use "kaggle datasets list" to show options)
+                        Dataset URL suffix in format <owner>/<dataset-name> (use "kaggle datasets list" to show options)

 optional arguments:
-  -h, --help            show this help message and exit -v, --csv             print in CSV format
-                        (if not set print in table format)
+  -h, --help            show this help message and exit -v, --csv             Print results in CSV format (if not set print in table format)
  ```

 Example: